davdmrgn/ASUS-ROG-MaximusXI-Hero-WiFi-Z390-i9-9900K/README.md

 ### Hardware Info
 #### CPU Cooler + RAM Height + Fan Location
 The RAM height caused the NH-D15 fan to not fit in the case when exhausting air toward the rear of the case.
-The included NZXT 3-pin fan at the top had to be moved to the front of the case as an intake.
-The NH-D15 was rotated to exhaust air through the top of the case.
-The fans clips were changed to support this from their original locations to make sure the fans would fit with the graphics card in the fist PCI x16 slot.
+NH-D15 installation is possible when venting through the top of the case (vertical) instead of the rear (horizontal).
+In this configuration, the video card may need to be positioned in the middle x16 PCI slot (not ideal).

+Purchased additional Noctua fans:
+* (2) Noctua NF-A12x25 PWM 120mm:
+    * (1) replaced the CPU cooler fan to exhaust through the rear.
+This fan is over the RAM.
+    * (1) replaced the 3-pin NZXT rear case fan
+* (2) Noctua NF-A14 PWM, 4-Pin Premium Quiet Cooling Fan (140mm, Brown)
+    * (2) positioned as front intake fans

 #### NZXT Fans
-H500 includes (2) 120mm fans.
-One is 4-pin and the other is 3-pin.
-The 4-pin fan runs at a high RPM when in PWM mode.
-Both NZXT fans run at a lower RPM when calibrated in DC mode from the ASUS BIOS.
+H500 includes (2) 120mm 3-pin fans.
+Not used in this build.

 #### H500 USB
 Front panel USB uses 3.0 Gen1 instead of 3.0 Gen2.